Reclaim Anthology

 On the 3rd of March 2021, Sarah Everard disappeared from a street in South London.
 Over a week later, her death was confirmed.
-The circumstances around Sarah’s tragic death have struck a chord with women all over the world, bringing issues of everyday safety which women have been aware of for years into the mainstream discourse.
+The circumstances around Sarah’s tragic death struck a chord with women all over the world, bringing issues of everyday safety into the mainstream discourse.

-We want to try and do everything we possibly can to support the freedom and safety of women around the world, which is why we’ll be releasing a special publication to raise money to support a small number of charities doing amazing work.
-This publication will only include works we’ve published previously by writers who identify as female, and all works included deal with themes of consent, the body, abuse, empathy, and healing.
+To support the freedom and safety of women around the world, we released a special publication raising money for a small number of charities doing amazing work.
+This publication exclusively includes writing we previously published by female writers, and all works included deal with themes of consent, the body, abuse, empathy and healing.

 Reclaim: An Anthology of Women’s Lives